 Your child will be assigned a single clinician or multiple clinicians depending on the amount of therapy received.
-Each clinician with CAC is certified by the Behavior Analytic Certification Board (BACB) as either a BCBA (Board Certified Behavior Analyst), or BCABA (Board Certified Assistant Behavior Analyst) - a licensed clinician undergoing certification.
-RBTs (Registered Behavior Technicians) may also serve the client under supervision of the BCBA in situations that the child receives a high number of hours weekly.
+Each clinician with CAC is certified by the Behavior Analytic Certification Board (BACB) as either a BCBA (Board Certified Behavior Analyst), or BCABA (Board Certified Assistant Behavior Analyst) or an RBT (Registered Behavior Technician).

 Immediately after intake, it is likely that your child will have an extra clinician available to assist with the startup of your child’s program.
 This clinician is involved to help provide an extra layer of support for the child, the family, and the consulting clinician, to ensure that all clients get a smooth startup.
 Every clinician at CAC operates as part of a clinical team, so it is common that another clinician will occasionally observe and give input into your child’s session to problem solve any barriers as they arise and that at least two sets of eyes are on each client’s programming to ensure that they are progressing at the targeted rate.